Coronavirus crisis: India is just 11,000 short of COVID-19 cases to overtake United Kingdom

 Meanwhile, it can be seen that India is far behind the UK in terms of fatalities.
 According to official data, 40,597 people have succumbed to the coronavirus disease in the UK.
 In India, the number of fatalities reached more than 7,700 on Wednesday.

-Also, it can be seen that the number of cases in the UK have been steadily falling.
+Also, it can be seen that the number of cases in the UK has been steadily falling.
 On Tuesday, UK recorded a little over 1,300 cases.
 In India, the daily increase on June 9 was over 9,500.

 Rajasthan to seal its borders amid spike in COVID-19 cases